WiseLibs/better-sqlite3/docs/api.md

 db.prepare('SELECT addAll(dollars) FROM expenses').pluck().get(); // => 92
 ```

-The mandatory `options.step` function will be invoked once for each row passed to the aggregate, using the return value as the new aggregate value.
+The mandatory `step()` function will be invoked once for each row passed to the aggregate, using the return value as the new aggregate value.
 This works similarly to [Array#reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 If `options.start` is a function, it will be invoked at the beginning of each aggregate, using the return value as the initial aggregate value.
 If `options.start` is not a function, it will be used as the initial aggregate value as-is (shown in the example above).
 If not provided, the initial aggregate value will be `null`.

-The `options.result` function can be used to transform the final aggregate value.
+The `result()` function can be used to transform the final aggregate value.

 ```js
 db.aggregate('getAverage', {